Ryan Searle (baseball)

-Ryan Searle (born 22 June 1989, Brisbane, Australia) is an Australian professional baseball pitcher who is a free agent.
+Ryan Searle (born 22 June 1989) is an Australian professional baseball pitcher who is a free agent.
+He has previously played in the Chinese Professional Baseball League (CPBL) for the Lamigo Monkeys.

-He is a regular on the Australia national baseball team, the "Southern Thunder".
-He has been both a starter and a relief pitcher throughout his career which reached its highest level at AAA Iowa Cubs in 2012.
+Searle is a regular on the Australia national baseball team, the "Southern Thunder".
+He has been both a starter and a relief pitcher throughout his career which reached its highest level at Triple-A Iowa Cubs in 2012.
 Most notably recently, Searle broke the saves (17) and ERA (0.40) record in the newly formed ABL while pitching as the closer for the eventual 2015/2016 ABL Champion Brisbane Bandits.

 Early life

 Born in Brisbane, he started playing baseball at the age of 5.
 Continuing to play throughout his schooling years, he graduated from Northpine Christian College at the end of 2006 while playing for the Narangba Demons baseball team.
 When he grew older he joined Windsor Royals baseball club.

 Professional career

 Chicago Cubs

 He was signed to a professional baseball contract at the age of 17 with the Chicago Cubs in 2007.

-In 2007 Searle spent the first three months of his pro career in spring training and extended spring in Mesa Arizona, then going back to the Australian Academy on the Gold Coast in Australia.

-In 2008 Searle went to spring training and extended spring to return to the Australian Academy (MLBAAP) again.
+In 2007.
+Searle spent the first three months of his pro career in spring training and extended spring in Mesa Arizona, then going back to the Australian Academy on the Gold Coast in Australia.
+In 2008, Searle went to spring training and extended spring to return to the Australian Academy (MLBAAP) again.
 There he led the starting pitchers in ERA, WHIP, strike outs, wins and innings pitched.
-He then returned to Mesa, Arizona after the MLBAAP to pitch two games before being promoted to the Boise Hawks an "A" ball affiliate of the Chicago Cubs.
+He then returned to Mesa, Arizona after the MLBAAP to pitch two games before being promoted to the Boise Hawks, Chicago' Single-A affiliate.
 There he was 2–2 with a 1.05 ERA in 35+ innings, holding batters to a minuscule .171 against.

-In 2009 for the Chicago Cubs he pitched the entire season with the Daytona Cubs, and was selected as a 2009 Florida State League Mid-Season All-Star at the young age of 19.
+In 2009, Searle pitched the entire season with the Daytona Cubs, and was selected as a 2009 Florida State League Mid-Season All-Star at the young age of 19.
 After a hot start he had a slow second half and his lack of experience started to show.